Factbox-Global spread of Omicron cases and associated travel curbs

 The White House earlier said it would bar nearly all foreign nationals who have been in any of eight countries within the last 14 days from flying to the United States effective Monday.

-Singapore has deferred the start of vaccinated travel lanes for some Middle Eastern countries that are regarded as transit hubs for travel from countries affected by Omicron, its health ministry said.

-(Reporting by Reuters bureaus; compiled by John Stonestreet; editing by Mark Heinrich)
+(Reporting by Reuters bureaus; compiled by John Stonestreet and Nick Macfie; editing by Mark Heinrich)

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -